 - Inspect the Common Elements.
 The board of directors and/or the property manager should perform regular visual inspections of the common elements.
 Additionally, the board of directors should ensure that a reserve study is performed immediately after the developer turns over control to the co-owners and that a reserve study is performed every three to five years thereafter.

 - Consult with an Attorney.
-After the board of directors becomes aware of a potential construction defect, the board should immediately consult with an attorney to determine the potential claims and ensure that the claims are not time barred by the statute of limitations.
+After the board of directors becomes aware of a potential construction defect, the board should immediately consult with an attorney to determine the potential claims and ensure that the claims are not time-barred by the statute of limitations.
 MCL 559.276 typically provides an association with three years from the transitional control date or two years from the date that a claim accrues to pursue a construction defect claim arising out of the development or construction of a condominium.
-A claim for breach of contract against a contractor for a defect that arises from the repair or replacement of a construction defect, typically has a six year statute of limitations.
-While the statute of limitations could be extended through various theories, such as fraudulent concealment, among others, an association’s odds of success are greatly increased by vigilance of the board of directors.
+A claim for breach of contract against a contractor for a defect that arises from the repair or replacement of a construction defect typically has a six-year statute of limitations.
+While the statute of limitations could be extended through various theories, such as fraudulent concealment, among others, an association’s odds of success are greatly increased by the vigilance of the board of directors.
 In addition, a developer or contractor often defends a construction defect claim by arguing that the defect was caused by natural wear and tear or improper maintenance by the association.
 Accordingly, the sooner the association takes action, the better the chance of success